Perturbed Fourier uniqueness and interpolation results in higher dimensions: Perturbed interpolation formulas for radial functions

 Note here that $\|f\|_{V^1} \lesssim \|f\|_{V^s}$ since $s \geq 1$.
 We see that, by assuming $\varepsilon_n, \hat{\varepsilon}_n$ to be sufficiently small, we can ensure that the above series converges and we can make its value as small as we like, in particular $< 1$.

-\begin{proof}[Proof of Theorem \ref{thm:radial-perturbation-in-intro}] Retain the above set up and assume the smallness condition \eqref{eq:smallness-assumption}, that is, assume that for some $\eta >0$ and $\delta >0$, we have $|\varepsilon_n|+|\hat{\varepsilon}_n| \leq \delta (1+n)^{-d-(s/2)-2-\eta}$ for all $n \geq 0$.
-It has been noted to us that the approach that follows is similar in flavour to a well-known approach in time-frequency analysis, namely the one in Corollary 5.1.3 in \cite{Groechenig}.
+It has been noted to us that the approach in the following proof is similar in flavour to a well-known approach in time-frequency analysis, namely the one in Corollary 5.1.3 in \cite{Groechenig}.